curl/curl/tests/README.md

 ### Test input files

   All test cases are put in the `data/` subdirectory.
-Each test is stored in the filenamed according to the test number.
+Each test is stored in the file named according to the test number.

   See [`FILEFORMAT`](FILEFORMAT.md) for a description of the test case file format.